-|Redcaps sprang towards them, tossing a grappling hook with a rope onto the thatch by the chimney so that they might climb up.
-For an instant Aira contemplated seizing the rope and trying to fight a way free from the redcaps.
+|Redcaps sprang towards Aira and Gretchen, tossing a grappling hook with a rope onto the thatch by the chimney in order to climb up.
+Aira thought of seizing the rope and trying to fight a way free from the redcaps, but it appeared hopeless.

 ‘Hold on!’
 Gretchen cried.